Database Administration (Graduate Certificate)

 You have two years from your first semester of graduate study to complete your certificate program requirements.
 You may request an extension of the time limit by writing to the College of Management Graduate Programs Office.
 Such requests must be received prior to the expiration of the time limit.
 Requests for extensions should include your reason(s) for requesting the extension, a summary of your plan to finish graduation requirements, and a specific date for the extension to expire.
 Extension decisions are made by the College of Management Graduate Admissions Committee and are not automatic.

-Metropolitan State University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Metropolitan State University is accredited by the Higher Learning Commission.

 Higher Learning Commission